Textbooks in the Israeli–Palestinian conflict: Educating towards peace; maps

 Israeli schoolbooks were deemed superior to Palestinian ones with regard to preparing children for peace, but the study praised both Israel and the Palestinian Authority for producing textbooks almost completely unblemished by "dehumanizing and demonizing characterizations of the other".
 The study appeared to undermine a charge, often used by Israel to delegitimize Palestinian claims that they were ready for statehood, according to which Palestinians were "educated to hate".
 With regard to maps, 4% of Palestinian maps mark the Green Line, or label the area west of it as "Israel", 6 out of 10 omit borders, while another third include the green line without reference to Israel; 76% of Israeli textbook maps fail to distinguish Palestine and Israel, and the Palestinian areas lack labelling, implying that the Palestinian areas form part of Israel.

+In January 2026, in Lebanon, UNRWA—under pressure from Israel—altered maps in certain sixth-grade geography textbooks, replacing "Palestine" with "the West Bank" and "the Gaza Strip."
+This move sparked widespread protests across several Palestinian refugee camps in Lebanon; some protesters tore up and burned the geography textbooks.

 Criticism from panel members

 There were critical voices from among the study's Scientific Advisory Panel (SAP).
 Jerusalem physician Elihu Richter believed the method applied might understate Palestinian incitement.
 Dr. Arnon Groiss, who was on the SAP of the study and in the past conducted an independent research of Palestinian, Egyptian, Syrian, Saudi Arabian, Tunisian and Iranian schoolbooks between 2000 and 2010, has highly criticized the study methodology and subsequent conclusions.
 Groiss objected, inter alia, to the selection of the Study Material ("highly demonizing pieces were not included, under the pretext that they were not explicit enough", "explicit denial...was not included too"), to the categorization methods ("real cases of ignoring the 'other' deliberately without degrading him slipped away from scrutiny", false positive descriptions) and to the analysis itself ("There is no attempt to study the quotes more deeply and draw conclusions", "the report considers Jihad and martyrdom as values, which is acceptable academically, but it fails to evaluate their impact on the issues of war and peace").
 Groiss concluded that "the main question, namely, to what extent is this or that party engaged in actual education for peace, if at all, has not been answered by the report itself."